Applications have closed for Living Learning Communities for the ’23-’24 academic year.

 In the Fall of 2016, amidst our arrival to WashU, we found Muslim students in a similar desert of Islamic spirituality.
 Students had come from diverse backgrounds seeking a home at WashU and in the city of St. Louis.
 However, there were struggles to find an islamic community on campus or friends who shared similar values.
 Sakeenah, then informal, did its best to fill this spiritual void with daily communal prayers, casual get-togethers, and the like.
 But more was desired.
 To fulfill the desired requests and with the support of Professor Younassee, we decided to create a Living Learning Community centered around the Muslim-American experience, with an emphasis on communal, personal, spiritual, and individual growth.
 And thus, Sakeenah was formed as a LLC in Fall of 2019.

 About Design Your Own:

 Students can form DYO LLCs based on shared interests or themes.
-For example, you can create an LLC around Sports Nutrition, Cooking, Business, Crafting, and more.
+For example, you can create an LLC around an academic or personal interest (health and wellness, pre-med, etc.).
 Each created community should be designed to encourage collaboration and community while creating environments that allow students to grow intellectually and engage socially at WashU.
-Additionally, there are additional components those interested in DYO should complete prior to submitting their DYO idea.

 - DYO must identify a designated Student LLC Agent and a Faculty/Staff LLC Mentor.